KhushaalSajnani/React-Redux-ShoppingCart/README.md

-# Shooping Cart - React/Redux
+# Shopping Cart - React/Redux

 This module is a fully working shopping cart which is built on React.Js and uses Redux for Application-Wise state management.